podium-lib/proxy/README.md

 ### .process(HttpIncoming)

-Metod for processing a incomming http request.
+Metod for processing a incoming HTTP request.
 Matches the request against the registered routing targets and proxies the request if a match is found.

-Returns a Promise.
-If the inbound request does match a proxy endpoint the returned Promise will resolve with `undefined`.
-If the inbound request does not match a proxy endpoint the returned Promise will resolve with the passed in [HttpIncoming] object.
+Returns a promise.
+If the inbound request matches a proxy endpoint the returned Promise will resolve with `undefined`.
+If the inbound request does not match a proxy endpoint the returned promise will resolve with the passed in [HttpIncoming] object.

-The method take the following arguments:
+The method takes the following arguments:

 #### HttpIncoming (required)

-An instance of a [HttpIncoming] class.
+An instance of an [HttpIncoming] class.

 ```js
 const { HttpIncoming } = require('@podium/utils');